Zamiell/stardew-valley/Min-Max_Guide.md

 #### Jas - Summer 4

 - Jas loves [Fairy Rose](https://stardewvalleywiki.com/Fairy_Rose), [Pink Cake](https://stardewvalleywiki.com/Pink_Cake), and [Plum Pudding](https://stardewvalleywiki.com/Plum_Pudding).
 - If your player is male, then you will have gotten a Fairy Cake in the mail, so this is the perfect gift.
-Otherwise, you can give a [Prismatic Shard](https://stardewvalleywiki.com/Prismatic_Shard) from the Skull Caverns.
+Otherwise, you can give a [Prismatic Shard](https://stardewvalleywiki.com/Prismatic_Shard) from the Skull Cavern.
 - Jas leaves her bedroom at 11:05 AM.
 - In this route, it is inconvenient to give Jas gift, since you have to wait for her to come out, and you are typically warping to the Skull Cavern at 6 AM.
 - Even if you care about friendship with Jas, it is probably not worth it to waste 5 potential hours at the Skull Cavern.
 If you are doing a non-Skull Cavern day, then you might want to give her a present in conjunction with upgrading the pickaxe.

 #### Birthdays in Summer and Beyond

 - In summer, you are on less of a time crunch than in spring.
-With that said, most of your days are going to be filled with Skull Caverns runs, so you might only want to give a gift if you have some other task to do during the day (e.g. farm prep, buying a building from Robin, etc.).
+With that said, most of your days are going to be filled with Skull Cavern runs, so you might only want to give a gift if you have some other task to do during the day (e.g. farm prep, buying a building from Robin, etc.).

 <br />